reemd5/ChatApp/README.md

 # ChatApp
-A simple chat application built with React, Vite, Tailwind CSS and Firebase.
-Includes authentication and client-side session handling.
+A real-time chat application built with React and Firebase.
+Users can sign in, join chat rooms, and exchange messages instantly.

 # Features
 Real-time chat (Firebase)